 The Trustee is committed to monitoring and managing the Plan's climate-related risks and opportunities, and we've set specific climate-related targets for the Plan's assets.
-This year, our report also includes Scope 3 emissions data (where this is available) and details on data quality for the DC Section.

 - We've collected and reviewed information about greenhouse gas emissions, carbon footprint and the alignment of the Plan's assets to help understand the Plan's exposure to climate risks. - We've reviewed the quality of the data provided at the time of writing, some of the data requested by the Plan's managers was unavailable, so we've included details on the missing data and how we're addressing this issue, with no data being treated as unobtainable. - We've set a target for our buy and maintain credit portfolio in the DB Section that aims to reduce emissions over time.
-Our target is to increase the proportion of companies that have 'science-based' targets to 80% of the portfolio by 2025.
+Our target is to increase the proportion of companies that have science-based targets (SBT) to 80% of the portfolio by 2025.
+We'll monitor progress against this annually. - In January 2024, we set a DC-specific climate target.
+For listed equities used in the default strategy, there is now a target of 70% SBTi alignment in the funds by 31 December 2030.
+The baseline using data as at 30 September 2023 was at 37%, based on approved SBTi only.
 We'll monitor progress against this annually. - We've set an aspiration for the Plan's assets to have net-zero greenhouse gas emissions by 2050 to help manage the risks associated with climate change.